×

 Repetitive Activities:

-If your muscles cannot do repetitive exercises, avoid this as it puts stress on the hips.
+If your muscles cannot do repetitive exercises, avoid this as it puts stress on the hips and can cause trochanteric bursitis.

 Prevent Falls and Jerks:

-Always wear rubber-soled shoes and use a walker or cane if you have mobility problems.
-This will provide flexibility to your muscles and joints and keep you away from greater trochanteric pain syndrome.
+Always wear rubber-soled shoes, properly fitting shoe insert, and use a walker or cane if you have mobility problems.
+This will provide flexibility to your muscles and joints and keep you away from trochanteric bursitis.

-It is important to strengthen your gluteal muscles (especially gluteus minimus as it is a hip abductor) to avoid greater trochanter pain syndrome.
+It is important to strengthen your gluteal muscles (especially the gluteus minimus as it is a hip abductor) to avoid greater trochanter pain syndrome.
+Hip or prosthetic implants will be required to restore mobility in case of severe fractures.

 An elderly lady with greater trochanteric pain syndrome